Skip to Content

 Horses grazing on spring pasture — managing grass intake is critical to preventing founder in at-risk horses

-Spring pasture flush — April through May — accounts for a large proportion of annual founder cases.
+Spring pasture flush is one of the most common seasonal triggers for founder, especially in horses with insulin dysregulation or EMS.
 Rotational grazing and muzzle use during this period are the primary preventive tools.

 Diagnosing Founder — Veterinary Tools